InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

 "makeindex" is used to generate a "SoftwareGuide.ind" which is the final database of index entries.
-The circularity arises because the file "SoftwareGuide.ind" is included in the main SoftwareGuide.tex file.
-The way to avoid the circularity is to first comment out the inclusion of SoftwareGuide.ind on the file SoftwareGuide.tex, run latex three times, to resolve all the references, then run makeindex and finally include SoftwareGuide.ind back into SoftwareGuide.tex.
+The circularity arises because the file "SoftwareGuide.ind" is included in the main 00-SoftwareGuide.tex file.
+The way to avoid the circularity is to first comment out the inclusion of 00-SoftwareGuide.ind on the file 00-SoftwareGuide.tex, run latex three times, to resolve all the references, then run makeindex and finally include SoftwareGuide.ind back into 00-SoftwareGuide.tex.

 A similar circularity arises with bibliographic references since bibtex is used here.
 The actual bibliographic reference is stored in InsightDocuments/Latex/Insight.bib.

-The citations are collected in the first latex passes and stored in the "SoftwareGuide.aux" file.
+The citations are collected in the first latex passes and stored in the "00-SoftwareGuide.aux" file.
 Then the "bibtex" program is used to generate a "SoftwareGuide.bbl" file that is finally included by latex.